jvlflame/JAV-Sort-Scrape-javlibrary/README.md

 -   Scrapes and sorts all videos in path set in `7mm-files-path` in the settings file

 `Sort-7mmtv.ps1` will scrape metadata, download the video cover, write a .nfo metadata file, and move videos to a new directory.
 It will scrape metadata information from the Japanese version of the site.
-Unfortuantely the English version has too many errors and discrepencies.
-I recommend you separate your uncensored/amateur JAV from your censored ones in Emby as to better filter through them.
+Unfortunately the English version of the site has too many errors and discrepencies.
+I recommend you separate your uncensored/amateur JAV from your censored ones in Emby/Jellyfin as to better filter through them.
 This is a very basic script, with no settings options besides the path.
 The script will sort one video file every 10 seconds, as the script scrapes from Google, and you will be blocked if you scrape too much.

 ### edit_covers.py